aCursedComrade/notes/Basic Knowledge.md

 Before diving into the world of pentesting, there are some things that you should have some understanding about.

 It's always good to look up more sources and ask around to gain more understanding on a topic.
+There's always more to learn.
+****

 #### - Networking aspects
 - [IP Addresses](https://en.wikipedia.org/wiki/IP_address)
 - [Subnets and Subnetting](https://en.wikipedia.org/wiki/Subnetwork)